AnimaApp/docs/src/v3/figma/prototype-link/project-settings.md

 ### **Custom Domain**
 - Users with a **Pro plan** can add a custom domain to their Anima project.

-- Follow this guide to learn how to setup a custom domain.
-(Link)
+- Follow this guide to learn how to setup a [custom domain](/v3/figma/prototype-link/custom-domains.html).

 # Site Information
 ![Site Information](https://s3.amazonaws.com/animaapp/docs/web-app/Anima%204%20-%20Prototype%20Information.png)